digibio/flux_server/README.md

-Digi.bio flux server
+Digi.bio fluxl server

-description:
+I am not really sure about correct spelling: fluxel or fluxl, I have encountered both.
+So I will just arbitrarily use either until people land on a formal spelling/definition.

-this software provides a web based control interface to dmf hardware.
+This software aims to provide a web based control interface to dmf hardware.
 It provides an API which will allow communication from any means of defining droplet movements, there being manual, AI, or with external design software, to any piece of hardware supporting the API.

 being in early development stages, the only supported prototyping interface is a particle photon.
 This is to be extended to other types of hardware.